 Melissa had kept her eyes trained on the nearest of the towers, and slowly she answered in the affirmative.
 “The towers have.
 There’s a new flag there, white with a yellow slash mark through it.
 I have to think white means peaceable, but what the yellow slash mark means, I don’t know.”

-“I would say it means ‘new ship, non-pirate’, or maybe just ‘unknown ship which would be fair enough,” Kirishima shrugged.
+“I would say it means ‘new ship, non-pirate’, or maybe just ‘unknown ship’ which would be fair enough,” Kirishima shrugged.
 “I’d wager if the locals don’t have radar or radio, they need some way to tell friends from foes.
 So do we try to dock here or look around the island for someplace else?”

 “We need supplies, and I rather doubt that anyone smart enough to hold onto power in a place frequented by pirates wouldn’t have some way of making certain that people only used their facilities,” Momo instantly shot down that idea.
 “I would wager that we are better served just continuing on.
 If they hadn’t spotted us already, we might have had more options, but not now.”